For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This handy app not only gives you a cheaper number to call but saves you from waiting around on hold by giving you a call back once you're connected to a real person.

-You can download the app on the App Store and on Google Play.
-However, if you don't have a smartphone, you can also use the service on a landline.
-You can check their website for details on how to do this.
+If you don't have a smartphone, you can also use the service on a landline.
+Check their website for details on how to do this.

-And, as an elite-level hack, you could get a free number through Say No To 0870, and then dial that number through the WeQ4U app to avoid waiting on hold.
+And, as an elite-level hack, you could get a free number through Say No To 0870, then dial that number through the WeQ4U app to avoid waiting on hold.

 Visit WeQ4U »